The Implication and Consequences of Believing in the Irish Blessings

 A Brief about May Day

 May happens to be the month where this tradition takes place.
 Obviously, the name says it all.
-May Day is actually a public holiday that occurs on May 1st.
-The tradition has been around since forever; ancient people used to practice it as well.
+May Day is actually a public holiday that occurs on 1 May.
+The tradition has been around forever; ancient people used to practice it as well.
 Like any other celebration, it includes special Irish food, dances, and theme songs.
 May Day may be part of the Irish blessings that Christians believed in.
-However, this tradition was also part of the paganism; it already took place during the ancient times.
+However, this tradition was also part of paganism; it had already taken place in ancient times.

 Learn about the Blessings of Different Religions.
 Click Here.